sergibech/Schneider_Hackathon/README.md

 # schneider-datathon
 Schneider Electric European Hackathon 2022 datathon dedicated repository

+## Results
+We achieved the 4th place out of 203 teams.

 ## Code execution
 In order to launch the code for the predictive model, you have to type:
 ```commandline